wgc-hackathon/bbc-micro-bit/README.md

 Technology can help scientists in many ways.
 For example, software developers have built a software called LIMS (Laboratory Information Systems) to track a sample arriving to a lab through to the moment it is processed.
 Scientists also rely on equipment that has lots of sensors, often controlled by a computer, to help them with their research.

 We will take you through a series of activities where you can use your own BBC micro:bit, or a web-based BBC micro:bit simulator, to create code which could help scientists keep their samples at the correct temperature and manage their sequencing data.
-You will help solve a puzzle - has a new covid-variant been detected?
+You will help solve a puzzle - has a new covid variant been detected?

 ## When is the workshop?